Miral-Alabdullah/About-me/README.md

 * This project displays a brief introduction about me.
 * On the bottom of the webpage you are going to find *About me* button, as soon as you click on it some questions will appear to you.
 * All of those questions will be about me and the answer should be either (yes/y or no/n).
-* after each answer you submit, you will get an alert to tell you if the answer was correct or incorrect.
+* after each answer you submit, you will get an alert to tell you if the answer was correct or incorrect till you reach your final score.
-* As soon as you finish the questions, I will ask about your name to greet you and to make sure you are happy on my website.

 **What did I use to build it?**